linagora/tmail-backend/tmail-backend/jmap/extensions/doc/jmapGpgExtension.md

 We thus introduce the following objects:

  - `EncryptedEmailFastView` holds information required to list emails.
- - `EncryptedEmailDetailedView` holds information required to view emails.\
+ - `EncryptedEmailDetailedView` holds information required to view emails.

-Furthermore, this extension allows clients to upload, list and remove GPG public keys used to encrypt their mailbox content.
+ - `Keystore` allows clients to upload, list and remove GPG public keys used to encrypt their mailbox content.

+Furthermore, the `Email/send` additional method allows sending clear text emails when encryption is activated.

 ## Additions to the Capabilities Object